 When I’m nervous or unsure of myself, I get very verbose.
 I talk in circles and take way too long to get the point (if I get there at all).
 This is not a great quality for therapy.

-Whether you’re wordy, nervous, closed off, or some combination of these, preparing ahead of time can help you know what to talk about in therapy without all unnecessary details and “ums” and uhhhs.”
+Whether you’re wordy, nervous, closed off, or some combination, preparing ahead of time can help you know what to talk about in therapy without all unnecessary details and “ums” and uhhhs.”

 Get clear about why you’re there.